sohamsolankii/CodeMate/README.md

 ## Solution

-Codemate is a full-stack web application that designed to help programmers to find and connect with the perfect coding partners.
+Connectsy is a full-stack web application that designed to help programmers to find and connect with the perfect coding partners.
-Whether you're looking to team up for a hackathon, coding competition, or open-source project, CodeMate makes collaboration easy with a intuitive left and right swipe interface.
+Whether you're looking to team up for a hackathon, coding competition, or open-source project, Connectsy makes collaboration easy with a intuitive left and right swipe interface.
 Once matched, they can engage in real-time chat, share and discuss code via a collaborative canvas and streamline their development workflow—all in one place.

 ## Features